canonical/cloud-init/doc/rtd/reference/datasources/vmware.rst

 --------------------

-* ``disable_vmware_customization``: true (disable) or false (enable) the VMware traditional Linux guest customisation.
-Traditional Linux guest customisation is customising a Linux virtual machine with a `traditional Linux customisation specification`_.
-Setting this configuration to false is required to make sure this datasource is found in ``ds-identify`` when using Guest OS customisation transport.
+* ``disable_vmware_customization``: true (disable) or false (enable) the VMware traditional Linux guest customization.
+Traditional Linux guest customization is customising a Linux virtual machine with a `traditional Linux customization specification`_.
+Setting this configuration to false is required to make sure this datasource is found in ``ds-identify`` when using Guest OS customization transport.

   Default: true

 Datasource configuration
 ------------------------

-* ``allow_raw_data``: true (enable) or false (disable) the VMware customisation using ``cloud-init`` metadata and user data directly.
-Since vSphere 7.0 Update 3 version, users can create a Linux customisation specification with minimal ``cloud-init`` metadata and user data, and apply this specification to a virtual machine.
+* ``allow_raw_data``: true (enable) or false (disable) the VMware customization using ``cloud-init`` metadata and user data directly.
+Since vSphere 7.0 Update 3 version, users can create a Linux customization specification with minimal ``cloud-init`` metadata and user data, and apply this specification to a virtual machine.
 This datasource will parse the metadata and user data and configure the virtual machine with them.
-See `Guest customisation using cloud-init`_ for more information.
+See `Guest customization using cloud-init`_ for more information.

   Default: true

-* ``vmware_cust_file_max_wait``: The maximum amount of clock time (in seconds) that should be spent waiting for VMware customisation files.
+* ``vmware_cust_file_max_wait``: The maximum amount of clock time (in seconds) that should be spent waiting for VMware customization files.

   Default: 15